pjover/hobbit/README.md

 ## How to run

+At this moment Hobbit runs whith a single database in a mongoDb server.

+- Runs containerized in a production environment with `prod` profile
+- Runs containerized in a development environment with `prod` profile
+- Runs in IntelliJ in a development environment with `local` profile

 ### Production profile with docker compose

 1. Add a `application-prod.yaml` configuration file to resources directory
 2. Build the Hobbit image with Dockerfile and run it with Docker compose:
     - `./build-amd64.sh` for linux, windows and intel Mac
     - `./build-arm64.sh` for Apple Silicon Mac

 This will start: